EU targets Iran's Revolutionary Guard over Russia war drones - NewsBreak

 Related

+The US Justice Department on Friday named a former war crimes investigator as a special counsel to oversee criminal probes into Donald Trump, three days after the former president announced a new White House run in 2024.
+Trump's unusually early announcement that he was running for president in 2024 was seen by some analysts in Washington as an attempt to stave off potential criminal charges.

+US attorney general appoints special counsel in Trump DoJ investigations – live

-Garland appoints war crimes prosecutor Jack Smith as special counsel to oversee Trump probes
+Merrick Garland names Jack Smith, a veteran prosecutor, as special counsel to decide whether to bring charges against Trump

-Attorney General Merrick Garland has appointed Jack Smith, a former head of the Department of Justice public integrity section who previously served in prosecutorial roles at the International Criminal Court and the US Attorney’s Office for the Eastern District of New York, as a special prosecutor to consider whether former president Donald Trump should face criminal charges stemming from a series of ongoing probes into his conduct.Mr Garland announced his plans at a news conference at Justice Department headquarters on Friday.
-“Throughout his career, Jack Smith has built a reputation as an impartial and determined prosecutor, who leads teams...

 Comments / 0